 “With a $100 billion market per year in the United States for industrial robotics in manufacturing, there is plenty of opportunity for us to grow the OTTO Motors division within North America,” says Hennessey.
 “We are focusing on supporting the vision of automating material transport within industrial centres.”
 To achieve this goal, Clearpath adopts new concepts and continues to innovate and enhance the OTTO Motors product offering.

-Automatic guided vehicles (AGVs) have traditionally been used in the manufacturing sector for material transport, which require magnetic tape or cables affixed to the floor.
+Automatic guided vehicles (AGVs) have traditionally been used in the manufacturing sector for material transport, which requires magnetic tape or cables affixed to the floor.
 OTTO Motors’ self-driving vehicles (SDVs), however, offer infrastructure-free navigation using 2D LiDAR sensors to perceive and map their environment.
 (The sensors are currently supplied by SICK Canada Ltd.) “The OTTO 1500 has front and rear sensors, which allow the vehicle to perceive almost 360 degrees of its environment.
 Using this perception method, and Clearpath’s proprietary software, the vehicles can figure out the most efficient route for transporting materials and dynamically move their way through the facility,” says Hennessey.

 Clearpath is proud of its hard-working and talented team, comprised of 130 professionals.
 The majority of the employees are from the Waterloo region and the Greater Toronto Area, but due to Clearpath’s prestige in the robotics industry, the company attracts talent from all over the world.
-Approximately sixty per cent of its employees are engineers, with training in robotics automation, electronics, computer science, mechanical engineering, or electrical engineering programs.
-The remaining 40 per cent of employees are split between roles in operations management, sales and marketing.
+Approximately sixty percent of its employees are engineers, with training in robotics automation, electronics, computer science, mechanical engineering, or electrical engineering programs.
+The remaining 40 percent of employees are split between roles in operations management, sales, and marketing.